-Currently, Dena is pursuing her call in Christian Education, and is studying at Columbia Theological Seminary working toward a Masters of Practical Theology.
+Currently, Dena is pursuing her call in Christian Education, and has just graduated from Columbia Theological Seminary with a Masters of Practical Theology.
 Her dream is to develop curriculum to reach all learners, especially those that do not fit the cookie cutter mold.

 Paula Daniel has spent most of her career supporting non-profit organizations and working for the United Methodist Church.
 Paula has a strong desire to make a difference in the life of her community.
 She has mentored a child who was struggling with traditional education and is excited about the prospect of helping other children find their own passion for learning.